Your Social Security Disability Lawyers

 How Much Money Will Social Security Disability Pay Me?

-Most Social Security Disability payments average between $700 and $1,700 per month, with the estimated monthly median being $1,234.
+The Social Security Administration bases your retirement benefits, as well as your disability benefits, on the amount of income on which you’ve paid Social Security taxes.
+Most Social Security Disability payments average between $700 and $1,700 per month, with the estimated monthly median being $1,580.
 This amount may be reduced, however, if you are receiving simultaneous disability payments from another source or sources.

 Social Security Disability Doesn’t Cover All My Bills.
 Can I Still Work Part Time?

-Generally, Social Security Disability recipients can continue to receive benefits if they work a job that earns no more than $1,260 per month (as of 2020 – an $40 increase from 2019) or no more than $2,110 if the disabled beneficiary is blind (a $70 increase from 2019).
+Generally, Social Security Disability recipients can continue to receive benefits if they work a job that earns no more than $1,690 per month (as of 2026 – an $70 increase from 2025) or no more than $2,830 if the disabled beneficiary is blind (a $130 increase from 2025).
 However, there are exceptions to this rule where in the beneficiary can work during a trial period during in which they can make more than the guideline amount without losing their benefits.

 For the 36 months following a nine-month trial work period, a person can still receive Social Security Disability benefits for any month where their earnings fall under the guideline.
 This is known as the extended period of eligibility.
-During these three years, if the beneficiary earns less than the “substantial income threshold,” which is $1,260 per month (in 2020 – up $40 from 2019), they will receive their Social Security Disability benefits, but if they earn more than $1,260 per month, they will not receive Social Security Disability benefits for that month.
+During these three years, if the beneficiary earns less than the “substantial income threshold,” which is $1,690 per month (in 2026 – up $70 from 2025), they will receive their Social Security Disability benefits, but if they earn more than $1,690 per month, they will not receive Social Security Disability benefits for that month.

 After the trial work period, if the Social Security Disability benefits were cut off because the beneficiary’s income exceeded the limit, the Social Security Administration allows a period of five years during which the beneficiary’s benefits can be reinstated if they are forced to stop working again because of their disability.
 During this five-year period, the Social Security Administration will not require the beneficiary to file a new application to receive their benefits.
 This process is known as expedited reinstatement.